Six Traits of Writing

 You can make your own icons, or you are welcome to download the Smekens Education Six-Traits Icons to get started right away.
 (TIP: When the entire school uses the same icons, students benefit from hearing the same trait language and seeing the same graphics from year to year.)

-How do I teach the 6 Traits?
+How do you teach the Six Traits of Writing?

 Consequently, even though the first days are spent introducing the six “umbrella” ingredients, the rest of the year is dedicated to teaching individual “raindrop” skills that fall under each trait and are required by the standards.